-No. On each side, there is a 3.5 meter wide fended lead structure, but this is mostly to prevent the bridge wing from touching the tunnel walls.
+No. On each side, there will be a 3.5 meter wide fended lead structure, but this is mostly to prevent the bridge wing from touching the tunnel walls.
 In addition, this structure may be used in the event of an evacuation, and thus have the status of emergency exit.

 For safety purposes the distance between passing vessels will probably be around 400 meters.
 As a general rule, this is regarded as the minimum distance for safe travel.
-With this distance, we will be able to run five ships through per hour.
+With this distance, we will be able to allow five ships to pass through every hour.